parable (părˈə-bəl) n. a simple story which illustrates a truth or teaches a moral lesson.

 Mitchell Garabedian sent a letter in 2017 to Lawrence Academy demanding $2 million in settlement.

 Now, the student wanted justice, but this all began to feel less and less ethical.
 She cared about how they got there.
 On this suggested path, she could only see more damages and no guarantee of acknowledgement or any positive change at the school.
+She wondered about what would happen to kids after her… If she got massive settlement by this road, how would school officials treat the next kid who spoke up about the bad behavior of staff?

 The student proposed a Restorative Justice approach, and Mitchell Garabedian was not willing to consider it.
 Communications lessened and she soon released the attorney, deciding to move forward on her own.
 With a higher goal in sight, the student chose to step off the litigious path.
 If her representation didn’t actually represent her, she would represent herself.
 She contacted new headmaster, Dan Scheibe, and Paul Lannon (attorney for the school) to achieve settlement on different, healthier terms.